bcgov-nr/action-builder-ghcr/README.md

 # Example, Single Build

 Build a single subfolder with a Dockerfile in it.
+Deletes old packages, keeping the last 50.
 Runs on pull requests (PRs).

 Create or modify a GitHub workflow, like below.
 E.g. `./github/workflows/pr-open.yml`